 She has recorded with Tony Allen, Eric Benét, Angelique Kidjo, Tuneyards, Questlove, Georgia Anne Muldrow, Christian Scott, Rah Digga, Mulatu Astatke, Bernard Purdie, Cody ChesnuTT, and more.

 Akua has performed hundreds of shows in more than fifty countries across five continents with her 6-piece band.
-She has been invited to lecture at Harvard, Oxford, Cornell, Princeton, Fordham, University of Cologne (Germany), Ahfad University for Women (Sudan), and Pivot Point College (China), among countless others.
+She has been an invited lecturer at Harvard, Oxford, Cornell, Princeton, Brown, Fordham, University of Cologne (Germany), Ahfad University for Women (Sudan), and Pivot Point College (China), among countless others.

 With her social justice work, Akua has collaborated with an array of individuals and organizations globally in order to instigate change.

 Akua Naru was a Nasir Jones Fellow at the Hutchins Center for African & African American Research at Harvard University (2018-19) and is an archivist/Race & Media Fellow at the Center for the Study of Race & Ethnicity in America at Brown University.
 She is the founder of theKEEPERS collective and inventor of theKEEPERS groundbreaking archive for women in hip hop.